Sulfenyl chloride: Route to sulfinyl halides

 Sulfenyl chlorides can be converted to sulfinyl chlorides (RS(O)Cl).
 In one approach, the sulfinyl chloride is generated in two steps starting with reaction of a thiol (\sSH) with sulfuryl chloride (SO2Cl2).
 In some cases the sulfenyl chloride results instead, as happens with 2,2,2-trifluoro-1,1-diphenylethanethiol.
 A trifluoroperacetic acid oxidation then provides a general approach to formation of sulfinyl chlorides from sulfenyl chlorides:

 Related compounds

 Sulfenyl fluorides and bromides are also known.
-Simple sulfenyl iodides are unknown because they are unstable with respect to the disulfide and iodine:
+Simple sulfenyl iodides are unstable with respect to the disulfide and iodine, gradually decomposing over the course of several hours at low temperature: